quicwg/base-drafts/draft-ietf-quic-http.md

 ## Use of Compression

 Compression can allow an attacker to recover secret data when it is compressed in the same context as data under attacker control.
-HTTP/2 enables compression of fields ({{header-formatting}}); the following concerns also apply to the use of HTTP compressed content- codings (Section 6.1.2 of {{!SEMANTICS}}).
+HTTP/3 enables compression of fields ({{header-formatting}}); the following concerns also apply to the use of HTTP compressed content-codings; see Section 6.1.2 of {{!SEMANTICS}}.

-There are demonstrable attacks on compression that exploit the characteristics of the web (e.g., [BREACH]).
+There are demonstrable attacks on compression that exploit the characteristics of the web (e.g., {{BREACH}}).
 The attacker induces multiple requests containing varying plaintext, observing the length of the resulting ciphertext in each, which reveals a shorter length when a guess about the secret is correct.